DavidVogelxyz/library/install-os/install-arch.md

 ### UEFI

-Add the `efibootmgr` package at the end of the command.
+Add the `efibootmgr` package to the end of the command.

 #### UEFI - Arch Linux